Sustaining Life with Mesothelioma

 For people like Mike Kincaid, mesothelioma does not stop their support for loved ones.
 The 72-year-old mesothelioma patient supports his son, Woody, throughout his 2020 Tokyo Olympic journey.
 Kincaid gave up many things that once brought him joy.
 His son’s running career, however, has continued to bring joy to his life.

-Supporting Family Members With Mesothelioma
+Supporting Family Members with Mesothelioma

 Over a quarter of all men and women in the U.S. will be diagnosed with a form of cancer in their lifetime.
 As supporters of loved ones with cancer, we must be there for them in their darkest times.